-This Danish lifestyle practice is prevalent in Denmark and some in Norway as a way to socialize, converse, organize activities whether home or work-related and to relax.
-It is a way to get the best out of long, dark and cold winters and summer long sunny days
+This “hygge” lifestyle practice is prevalent in Denmark and some in Norway as a way to socialize, converse, organize activities whether home or work-related and to relax.
+It is a way to get the best out of long, dark and cold winters and summer long sunny days.

 Danish winters are long, days are short but getting outside in the cold and sun is a relished activity as can be noted with the high amount of skiing that happens every winter in this country.

-Hygge is carried right through to the summer months and to the outdoors when the summer days are long and sunny.
-Hiking, picnics and being in the outdoors is a summer priority.
+Hygge is carried right through into the summer and autumn months to the outdoors when the days are long and sunny.
+Hiking, picnics and being outdoors is a summer/fall priority.